The South Devon Area of Outstanding Natural Beauty is home to four National Trust properties in South Devon, all...

 South Devon’s burgeoning reputation as a foodie paradise makes it an excellent place to visit throughout the year.
 The culinary delights at your fingertips range from delicious local seafood to traditional afternoon teas and everything in between.
 On cold and rainy days, nothing beats warming your cockles by the fire in a traditional old pub, such as the 14th Century Cott Inn in Dartington or Dartmouth’s cosy Cherub Inn.

 Visitors to our beautiful region also have a huge variety of luxurious accommodation from which to choose.
-With around 400 properties in South Devon, Coast & Country Cottages can provide you with a holiday home that you’ll be loath to leave whatever the weather!
+Coast & Country Cottages can provide you with a holiday home that you’ll be loath to leave whatever the weather!